Paydays, Pay Periods, and Pay Statements

 Colorado law requires employers to furnish to the employee an itemized pay statement.
 The pay statement must be made available to the employee once a month or at the time of payment of wages or compensation.
 The pay statement must contain the following:

-- Gross wages earned (It is the policy of the Division of Labor that gross wages refers to the gross wages for the specific pay statement, not gross wages for the year-to-date)
+- Gross wages earned (It is the policy of the Division of Labor Standards and Statistics that gross wages refers to the gross wages for the specific pay statement, not gross wages for the year-to-date)

 - All withholdings and deductions